Inclusive Community Grants

 Inclusive Community Grants are meant to support the college’s efforts to build relationships across difference as we seek to promote a diverse and inclusive campus environment.

 Teams of faculty, staff and students representing various departments or organizations on campus are encouraged to work in partnership with one another to design a project that considers those topics.
-Multiple projects may be chosen for funding and proposals must be submitted by October 29, 2021.
+Multiple projects may be chosen for funding and proposals must be submitted by the deadline of each fall semester.

 Previous Grant Projects

 Submitting Your Proposal

 Please email a 2-3 page description of the project, including a 100-word synopsis of the project to Heather Lobban-Viravong at email@example.com.
 Applicants should also attach a detailed budget, and identify the principal point of contact within your group for any communications regarding the project.

 Proposals will be reviewed by the Office of College and Community Engagement with final decisions made jointly by the vice president of college and community engegement, the dean of the college and the director of the Institute for Inclusion and Equity.